docker-mailserver/docker-mailserver/docs/content/advanced/maintenance/update-and-cleanup.md

       - /var/run/docker.sock:/var/run/docker.sock
 ```

-For more details see the [manual](https://containrrr.github.io/watchtower/)
+For more details, see the [manual](https://containrrr.github.io/watchtower/)

-***

-# Automatic cleanup
+## Automatic cleanup

-When you are pulling new images in automaticly it is nice to have them cleaned as well.
-There is also a docker images for this (from Spotify).
-The image is: [spotify/docker-gc](https://hub.docker.com/r/spotify/docker-gc/).
+When you are pulling new images in automatically, it would be nice to have them cleaned up as well.
+There is also a docker image for this: [spotify/docker-gc](https://hub.docker.com/r/spotify/docker-gc/).

 A docker-compose example:
 ```yaml